Last updated: 19th August 2014

 “The official Russian currency is the ruble.
 The use of any other monetary instruments or surrogates is forbidden,” announced Russia’s General Prosecutor’s Office in early February 2014.
 “The anonymous payment systems and crypto-currencies, including bitcoin [...] are monetary surrogates.
 As such, their use by private citizens or legal entities is not allowed.”
 So, bitcoin and other digital currencies seemed to have been are banned in Russia to the shock of the bitcoin world.

 However, on 6th March, Russia seemed to soften its stance in a letter from the central bank to an individual who had asked for clarification.
 In it they said that a meeting of top Russian financial authorities in February did not result in a bitcoin ban, but rather was devoted to “combating crimes in the sphere of the economy devoted to the use of anonymous payment systems and cryptocurrencies on the territory of Russia”.
 Furthermore, the goal of the meeting was also to “develop a unified approach to the determination of the legal status of cryptocurrencies”.
-If the letter is genuine, the exact status of cryptocurrencies in Russia is still a grey area, but it is likely they will be tolerated until such time as proper legislation is brought in.

 Despite the unstable political situation in early 2014, Ukraine’s central bank has still managed to issue statements on digital currencies, saying related businesses “must register with the agency and abide by existing laws related to the management of electronic money”.